auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 This may be due to the fact that a cleaning detergent bottle weighs about twice as much as dry mix, whose quantity surpasses the cleaning detergent's quantify ($$N_T \approx 10 \cdot N_R$$, $$ w_T \approx 0.5 \cdot w_R$$).
 Before the cleaning detergent is used to fill up free weight, two dry mixes are utilized.

-In summary: optimal packing of the parcels reduces the $$CTS$$ by up to $$20\%$$ with savings in carrier costs of up to $$55\%$$.
+In summary: optimal packing of the parcels reduces the cost to serve by up to 20% with savings in carrier costs of up to 55%.
 No particular pressure on efficiency due to the dangerous goods penalty is be confirmed.
 Note that the optimal solution is indeed identical to the simple heuristic “all cleaners in a single package.”
 Efficiency losses arise almost exclusively from adding another parcel to serve the subscription, which reduces the parcel value.
 These efficiency losses are then damped through downsizing to smaller parcel sizes, yet are still passed on to the carrier costs.
-Finally, the losses in savings effect the total costs even more dampened due to the low share of carrier costs in the $$CTS$$.
+Finally, the losses in savings effect the total costs even more dampened due to the low share of carrier costs in the cost to serve.
 Nevertheless, The Oater achieves significant savings through optimized shipping.
-Note that the savings in $$20\%$$ directly increase the margin.
-Note that on-premise oat-drink is mostly a low-margin FMCG where every decrease in $$CTS$$ with higher overall volume proves more effective than an increase in price per liter for the customer.
+Note that the savings of 20% directly increase the margin.
+Note further that on-premise oat-drink is mostly a low-margin FMCG where every decrease in $$CTS$$ with higher overall volume proves more effective than an increase in price per liter for the customer.

 # References